Flotomate/product_docs/source/admin/admin-customization/business-services.rst

 Business Services in Problem Management
 ***************************************

-Flotomate allows you to add a list of business deliverables (services) of your organization.
+Motadata allows you to add a list of business deliverables (services) of your organization.
 You can describe each and every business service that you add.